Slippery rail: Effects

 The loss of friction between wheels and rail results in loss of tractive force: the wheels begin to spin, and in some instances the train is unable to move.
 In braking, substantial loss of friction results in reduced braking force.
 Braking distances are considerably longer, and in extreme cases the wheels may even lock up, causing the train to slide.
 Modern locomotives and multiple units are equipped with Wheel slide protection to counter slippery rail conditions.
 Locked wheels can self-grind flat spots on the steel tyres, especially if the wheels are still sliding when arriving at a non-greasy section of rail, e.g. one that has previously been sanded.
 This causes the wheels to go out of profile (known colloquially as 'wheel flats'), which subsequently leads to severe vibration and the need for the wheels to be re-profiled or re-tyred at great expense.

 In extreme cases, the build-up of leaf material can electrically insulate the wheels from the rails, resulting in a failure of signalling equipment to detect the presence of the train.
 Where the problem is severe, Track Circuit Actuators fitted to trains can help alleviate the problem.

-In the United Kingdom, it was estimated that the poor adhesion problems cost the rail industry GBP 355 million (USD 449 million) a year.
+In the United Kingdom, it was estimated that the poor adhesion problems cost the rail industry GBP 355 million (US$449 million) a year.